bArSu45/Techno_Turtles/README.md

-<h1>TECHNO TURTLE </h1>
+<h1>TECHNO TURTLEs </h1>
 </br>
-<p>Educational website with using nextjs and websocket with our own creative idea .Where u can learn lession chat with instructor and build your career</P>
+<p>Educational website with using nextjs and websocket with our own creative idea.Techno Turtles is an e-learning platform where u can learn lessons, chat with instructor and build your career.</P>

 <h2>Team Member :-</h2>
 </br>